Skip to content

 Scopes

-In highly dynamic reactive systems, ensuring that unused state, effects, and UI instances are properly garbage collected is critical to preventing memory leaks.
-Scopes provide an elegant, zero-boilerplate way to manage the lifecycles of groups of reactive objects.
+In dynamic reactive systems, disposing of unused state, effects, and UI instances (disconnecting connections, destroying instances) prevents memory leaks.
+Scopes manage the lifecycles of groups of reactive objects without boilerplate.

-If you are coming from other frameworks, you can think of a Scope as a reactive root (like SolidJS's createRoot) combined with a cleanup tracker (similar to Maid or Trove patterns common in Roblox development).
+If you are coming from other libraries, a Scope is a reactive root (like SolidJS's createRoot) combined with a cleanup tracker (similar to the Maid and Trove patterns common in Roblox development).

 Creating a Scope